 The Nominating and Corporate Governance Committee may apply several criteria in selecting and assessing nominees.
 At a minimum, the committee shall consider: (a) whether each such nominee has demonstrated, by significant accomplishment in the nominee's field, an ability to make a meaningful contribution to the Board's oversight of the business and affairs of our Company; and (b) the nominee's reputation for honesty and ethical conduct in the nominee's personal and professional activities.
-Additional factors that the committee shall take into account are set forth in its charter, and include, for example, the relevance of a candidate's specific experiences, skills, industry background and knowledge to the business and objectives of our Company; a candidate's potential contribution to the diversity of the Board (including gender, race and ethnicity); a candidate's personal and professional integrity, character and business judgment; a candidate's time availability in light of other commitments; any potential conflicts of interest involving a candidate; and any other factors or qualities that the committee believes will enhance the Board's ability to effectively manage and direct our Company's affairs and business, including, where applicable, the ability of Board committee also considers the composition of the Board as a whole, with the goal of achieving a balance of the above-listed criteria across the entire Board and a mix of management and independent directors, while also filling the need for particular skill sets, such as those required of Audit Committee.
+Additional factors that the committee shall take into account are set forth in its charter, and include, for example, the relevance of a candidate's specific experiences, skills, industry background and knowledge to the business and objectives of our Company; a candidate's potential contribution to the diversity of the Board (including gender, race and ethnicity); a candidate's personal and professional integrity, character and business judgment; a candidate's time availability in light of other commitments; any potential conflicts of interest involving a candidate; and any other factors or qualities that the committee believes will enhance the Board's ability to effectively manage and direct our Company's affairs and business, including, where applicable, the ability of Board committees to perform their duties or satisfy any independence requirements under the Nasdaq listing standards or otherwise.
+In identifying director candidates, the committee also considers the composition of the Board as a whole, with the goal of achieving a balance of the above-listed criteria across the entire Board and a mix of management and independent directors, while also filling the need for particular skill sets, such as those required of Audit Committee.